atkaper/yamllint-action/README.md

 # environment variable.
 #
 # We use this environment variable to write as PR comment, so that the user will clearly see that
 # there is an issue to solve, and what the issue is.
-It also show a link to the files section
+It also shows a link to the files section
 # of the PR.
 #
 # As it makes no sense to keep multiple validation reports in the comment section, I have added